 Web Accessibility: What it Means and Why it Matters

-According to most studies, it is estimated that approximately 20% of the population has a disability.
+According the CDC, it is estimated that approximately 26% of the population has a disability.
 While not all disabilities effect someone's ability to effectively access web content, it's important to make online content accessible to everyone, including those individuals with disabilities that do make viewing online content difficult.

 People with disabilities can often find many opportunities, independence, and freedom through the web more than any other medium.
 By making web content accessible, you ensure that you do not exclude a large portion of the population that could benefit most from your content.